abdulmujeeb4ahmed/abdulmujeeb4ahmed/README.md

 ###

-<p align="center">I'm AbdulMujeeb Ahmed from Atlanta, GA.<br><br>- 🔭 I’m currently pursuing my Bachelor's of Science at Georgia State University!<br><br>- 📚 I'm currently learning how to use WordPress and make my own website for my Pressure Washing company called Blastain Power Washing!<br><br>- ⚡ In my free time I enjoy pressure washing and working on my business.
+<p align="center">My name is AbdulMujeeb Ahmed and I am from Atlanta, GA.<br><br>- 🔭 I’m currently pursuing my Bachelor's of Science at Georgia State University!<br><br>- 📚 I'm currently learning how to use WordPress and make my own website for my Pressure Washing company called Blastain Power Washing!<br><br>- ⚡ In my free time I enjoy pressure washing and working on my business.
 I also enjoy playing basketball and meeting new people!</p>

 ###